Where is the best place to buy a section or land?

 - Based on work and lifestyle opportunities, what regions, towns and suburbs would suit?

-- How far do you want to be from the nearest hospital, medical centre, gym, school, supermarket, bus or train service…and so on?
+- How far do you want the property to be from the nearest hospital, medical centre, gym, school, supermarket, bus or train service…and so on?

 - What lifestyle options are important?
 Think about hiking or cycle trails, beaches, golf courses, sports clubs, galleries, live music venues, kids’ playgrounds, and growers or makers markets.